Leather Care: 5 Tips To Prevent Scratches, Stains, Tears, And Fading

 Like the aniline, this leather has a delicate surface that requires regular maintenance.

-The best way to care for leather is to use specific products designed to respect its characteristics such as the finish and the balanced pH.
+The best approach to leather care is to use specific products designed to respect its characteristics such as the finish and the balanced pH.
 Don't throw some chemical frenzy on it, or it'll get irritated.

-Follow these five tips to keep your leather furniture looking like it's supposed to:
+Below, we break down five tips to keep your leather furniture looking like it's supposed to.

 1. Remove Dust And Dirt From Your Leather Furniture Regularly